Who I am

 20140714_120008_1

 I’m a gamer at heart.
 Grew up with a controller in my hand thanks towallhaven-32365_edited my parents.
-Going through school it was an off and on hobby but for the last 10 years or so it’s been on the top of my list when I have spare time to kick back.
+Going through school it was an off and on hobby but for the last few years.. decades.. ew no, that sounds horrible years or so it’s been on the top of my list when I have spare time to kick back.
 It’s my outlet.
 Beat the bad guys, explore new worlds, save the galaxy, all that jazz.
-I know, I’m in my 30’s and I like playing video games.
+I know, I’m in my 40’s and I like playing video games.
 Such a terrible thing to do.
-Guess I could be doing more grown-up man things like watching football and going to bars because “the wings are good”.
+Guess I could be doing more grown-up man things like watching football and going to bars because “the wings are good.”
 Yeah, no thanks.
 I’m a nerd.
 Sorry.
 (Not sorry).

 What?
 You want me to go on and on?
 O0o0o0o0ok…

 See?
-I’m just an overall nerd/dork/geek who loves pizza (don’t think I mentioned that), pretends he has control of The Force when no one is looking, and who happened to start a food blog.
+I’m just an overall nerd/dork/geek who loves pizza (don’t think I mentioned that), pretends he has control of The Force when no one is looking, and who happened to start a food blog back when the world made somewhat sense.
 What’s wrong with that?!

 Now that my details are out of the way, and I hope I covered enough to give you a good idea of who I was, let’s talk about what I have going on here.
 I mean, if you’re still reading then there’s a good chance you actually care about this stuff.